usnationalarchives/social-media-strategy/pages/goal1.md

       Idea Lab
       </td>
       <td style="vertical-align:top">
-      The team works with staff develop new ideas into actual projects by helping with
+      The team works with staff to develop new ideas into actual projects by helping with

       <ul>
         <li>